How to Prepare for a Coding Interview in 2026: Roadmap, Study Plan & Checklist

 Java

-Verbose, but the type system catches bugs at compile time — which is valuable when you can’t run code.
+Verbose, but the type system catches bugs at compile time, which is valuable when you can’t run code.
+For a complete guide to the Collections framework and idioms you actually need, check our Java Coding Interview Cheat Sheet.

 Must-know classes: